-• Minimum grade 7 in both Chemistry and Mathematics
+• Minimum Grade 7 in both Chemistry and Mathematics and a Grade 8 or 9 is recommended

 Computing

 Computer Science has produced the digital age that we live in today.
 As ubiquitous as the microchip has become, it makes sense therefore that some digital natives have an inherent desire to fully understand the functionality of a computer system.